-Pickle Juice for Muscle Cramps?
+Pickle Juice for Leg Cramps?
 Bizarre or Beneficial?

-Does Pickle Juice for Muscle Cramps Really Work?
+Does Pickle Juice for Leg Cramps Really Work?

 A study published in the journal Medicine & Science in Sports & Exercise has found evidence to support the use of pickle juice when it comes to providing relief from muscle cramps.

 The study subjects who consumed pickle juice were found to have up to 37% faster relief in cramps as opposed to the consumption of water.

 The Science Behind Pickle Juice for Muscle Cramps